markomanninen/draversal/README.md

 ---

 # Method: `insert_child`

 ## Description
-Inserts a new child node at a specific index in the current node's children.
+Inserts a new child item at a specific index in the current item's children.

 ## Parameters
-- __idx__ (int): The index at which to insert the new child.
+- __idx__ (int, list, tuple): The index at which to insert the new child.
+Can be a list or tuple of indices, which points to the deeper hierarchy of children.
-- __**kwargs__: Arbitrary keyword arguments to define the new child node.
+- __**kwargs__: Arbitrary keyword arguments to define the new child item.
 ## Attributes
-- __current__ (dict): The current node in the traversal, updated with the new child.
+- __current__ (dict): The current item in the traversal, updated with the new child.
 ## Behavior
- - Inserts a new child node with the given keyword arguments at the specified index.
+ - Inserts a new child item with the given keyword arguments at the specified index.
  - Initializes the children list if it doesn't exist.

 ## Example